Updated September 2022

 - Expanding our Network.
 We may use the email address you give us to help find more people like you, so that we can grow our supporter base through our online channels.
 We may also use publicly available information about you to help find other family members, known associates or likeminded people who may be interested in supporting ShelterBox.
 Third parties and/or publicly available sources provide broad demographic information based on where you live, for example geographic location, type of household, media consumption, profession, job title, employment, directorships or charitable trustee appointments, likely interests and hobbies.
 If we understand these common interests, we can invest our resources more efficiently to reach people who are more likely to be interested in supporting our work.

 - Administering Legacies.
-In addition to the testator, we may obtain personal information of beneficiaries to a will while administering legacies gifted to ShelterBox.
+In addition to the testator, we may obtain personal information of beneficiaries of a Will while administering legacies gifted to ShelterBox.
 We may also receive information from probate specialists or other charities that are named in the same Will.

 4. How we use your personal data

 When we collect and use your personal information, we will make sure this is only done in accordance with at least one of the legal grounds available to us under Data Protection law.
 Most commonly, we will use your personal data in the following circumstances:

 - where we need to in order to perform the contract we are about to enter into or have entered into with you;